metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `merge_log_key` (String) When Merge_Log is enabled, the filter tries to assume the log field from the incoming message is a JSON string messageand make a structured representation of it at the same level of the log field in the map.Now if Merge_Log_Key is set (a string name), all the new structured fields taken from the original log content are inserted under the new key.
 - `merge_log_trim` (Boolean) When Merge_Log is enabled, trim (remove possible n or r) field values.
 - `merge_parser` (String) Optional parser name to specify how to parse the data contained in the log key.
 Recommended use is for developers or testing only.
+- `namespace_annotations` (Boolean) Include Kubernetes namespace resource annotations in the extra metadata.
+- `namespace_labels` (Boolean) Include Kubernetes namespace resource labels in the extra metadata.
+- `namespace_metadata_only` (Boolean) Include Kubernetes namespace metadata only and no pod metadata.If this is set, the values of Labels and Annotations are ignored.
 - `regex_parser` (String) Set an alternative Parser to process record Tag and extract pod_name, namespace_name, container_name and docker_id.The parser must be registered in a parsers file (refer to parser filter-kube-test as an example).
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.
 - `tls_debug` (Number) Debug level between 0 (nothing) and 4 (every detail).